tapeshjoham/Matching-Game/readme.txt

 v-video
 i-image

+relation definition of adminaccount,playeraccount   //there are two relations with names as given , both will contain account details
-relation definition of adminaccount and playeraccount   //don't understand this part [1]username varchar(20) not null
+[1]username varchar(20) not null
 [2]password varchar(20) not null